Autism Awareness Month

 A big risk, she says, is false information.
 A large focus of the ASU Online program is ensuring autism education is backed by fact-based research and curricula.
 “A focus of the assignments in our program is to weed out the misinformation,” she says, “Making students become more critical about what they’re reading, because there’s so much information out there that is incorrect.
 In one of my classes, we make a myth-buster paper.
 Students have to make strong statements about why a piece of information is good or bad, cite their sources, and discuss how they evaluated those sources.”

 This is one step in teaching students how to build a curriculum that addresses the educational needs of those with autism.
 Next is the challenge of creating a community that supports people with autism as they move into early adulthood and beyond.
 This requires collaboration.
-Despite going to school remotely, students in ASU Online’s ABA and ASD programs have built their own support systems, with one another and members of their own communities.
+ASU Online’s programs offer strong systems of support between students and faculty, which includes opportunities for students to work together and share their experiences.

 In fact, many ASU students already have real-life experiences with autism, which led them to the program.
 Rotheram-Fuller says she’s seen a demographic shift in recent years.
 Now, more interventionists and administrators are entering the ABA program, and more teachers, paraprofessionals, and people who have loved ones with autism are entering the ASD program.

 “In one of my courses, I had a grandmother who just wanted to know how to help her granddaughter,” says Rotheram-Fuller.
 “Most of our students are already familiar with autism because they have a child, a kid in their classroom, or, as a paraprofessional, kids in their school with autism.
-They’ve already experienced some challenges in working with individuals with autism, and that's why they've come back to school, because they really want to learn more.”
+They are already providing some level of support to individuals with autism, and that's why they've come back to school because they really want to learn more.”

 This demographic diversity is a defining part of ASU Online’s program.
 In addition to synchronous online classes, students in the program hold separate online meetings in groups of three to six to discuss their experiences and takeaways from their individual practicums.
 This small-group learning breeds unique ways of developing treatment plans and educational strategies.
 It also provides students in remote areas who don’t know individuals with autism the opportunity to learn from the experiences of other students.